Skip to main content

 Who can get a budgeting advance?

-You need to be claiming UC when you apply.
+You need to be getting universal credit (UC) when you apply.

 You can get a budgeting advance if you need one to get or keep a job.
 For example, to buy train tickets to an interview, a uniform or tools.

-To get a budgeting advance for other things, you or your partner must have claimed one of these benefits for the last 6 months:
+To get a budgeting advance for other things, you or your partner must have been getting UC or another low income benefit for the last 6 months.

 • £2,600 if you're single